panther-labs/panther/docs/gitbook/operations/inventory.md

   - Variations in the log format not handled by the parsers.
     [Open a bug report](https://github.com/panther-labs/panther/issues).

-### Failure Impact
+Failure Impact

-Failure of this lambda will cause log processing and rule processing (because rules match processed logs) to stop.
+- Failure of this lambda will cause log processing and rule processing (because rules match processed logs) to stop.
-Look for items in the `panther-input-data-notifications-queue-dlq`.
+- Failed events will go into the `panther-input-data-notifications-queue-dlq`.
+When the system has recovered they should be re-queued to the `panther-input-data-notifications-queue` using the Panther tool `requeue`.

 ## panther-organization